-CHECKLIST #D2

-ITEM Y / N / NA OR COMMENT DESIGNER'S INITIALS
+Traffic calming devices are fully detailed to ensure construction is in accordance with design requirements (e.g., splitter islands, chicanes, speed humps, roundabout construction).
+Lot Filling Plans Are natural surface contours shown with 50 mm maximum intervals?
+Are design surface contours shown with 50 mm maximum intervals?
 Are finished surface levels shown?

-Do all allotments have minimum 1 in 200 grade toward low point?
+Do all allotments have minimum 1 in 200 grades toward low point?
 Are 1%AEP flood levels shown on plans?
 Are all lots to be filled above this level?

-Is proposed fill in excess of 300mm clearly denoted on plans?
+Is proposed fill of more than 300mm clearly denoted on plans?
 Are material and compaction requirements, complying with the relevant Australian Standard, fully documented in the plans and specifications?

-Is the extent of lotfilling, top and toe of batters and retaining walls all noted? /

-Drainage Retardation and Treatment 4

-Are computations provided to verify the volume of the basin?
+Is the extent of lot filling, top and toe of batters and retaining walls all noted?
+Drainage Retardation and Treatment Are computations provided to verify the volume of the basin?
 Is erosion protection fully documented?
 Are inlet structures fully documented?
 Is the overflow identified and appropriate?
 Has the minimum freeboard been achieved?
+Do wetland plantings have alternative source of water for establishing plants and for periodic dry spells?
+Master Services Plans Do plans show numbered allotments, road reserves and road carriageways?
+Are streetlight types nominated for acceptance?
+Are ALL underground service alignments shown, including non-essential services such as gas, raw water and irrigation lines, fire hydrants, fire plugs and street trees?
+Are ALL major aboveground features shown such as streetlights, power supply pillars, fencing, street trees, and landscaping etc?